Sharing Conference Materials After an Event… Missed Opportunity?

 Moving along… Your conference is over.
-Attendees, sponsors, and speakers alike have scattered in their own direction back to their associations and offices, and just like that, nothing remains of the conference which took so long to prepare for.
+Attendees, sponsors, and speakers alike have scattered in their own directions back to their associations and offices, and just like that, nothing remains of the conference which took so long to prepare for.

-Are we missing an opportunity here?
+Are you missing an opportunity here?

 Four Creative Ways to Share Conference Materials AFTER the Event:

-- Learning Management Systems (LMS): The biggest advantage of placing content (particularly more formal content) into a LMS is that it can then be tracked and credit can be awarded.
+- Learning Management Systems (LMS): The biggest advantage of placing content (particularly more formal content) into an LMS is that it can then be tracked and credit can be awarded.
 In an LMS, you can take your recorded content or technical papers and create a resource that is relevant to your members.

 The most important thing to remember is to think and plan ahead!
 Before your event even begins, you should have a plan for sharing content after the event is over.
-You don’t have to do it all at once… Even if you start small, sharing a little bit more each year adds up and will bring extra value to your event that members and attendees are looking for.
+You don’t have to do it all at once.
+Even if you start small, sharing a little bit more each year adds up and will bring extra value to your event that members and attendees are looking for.

-What are the best ways you have discovered for sharing content after an event that brings the most value to your event, its attendees, and your members?
+What are the best ways you have discovered for sharing content after an event that brings the most value to your event, its attendees and your members?